-- 1½ Cups of Italian Blend of Cheeses (Classicly Pecorino Romano)
+- 1 ½ cups Italian Blend of Cheeses Classicly Pecorino Romano

-- Texas Toast (Each serving requires 2 pieces)
+- 12 slices Texas Toast Each serving requires 2 pieces

 - Preheat oven to 400 degrees.
 Place slices of bacon on a wire rack and roast for about 30 minutes.
 Be sure to start checking around the 20 minute mark.
 All Bacon comes sliced in different thicknesses, so cooking times will vary.

 - Each serving requires two pieces of Texas toast.
 Cut off the crust on both pieces.
 The second piece, slice in half diagonally(triangles)

 - Place one piece of Texas toast in the middle of your oven-safe plate.
 Lay the two triangles on each side of the Texas toast.
 This sandwich is served as an open-faced sandwich.
 Hand pull the roasted Turkey or Chicken and place on top of the Texas toast.
 Slice the tomatoes and place on the side of the Texas toast.
 I placed three slices per side.
 Straight into the oven while you make the cheese Mornay sauce.
 Perfect amount of time to make the sauce.